 The LTSF process is a modified steam sterilisation process that uses steam with the addition of formaldehyde as a sterilant (active agent).
-Accordingly, this is not a form of gas sterilisation but of "condensation sterilisation" based on steam that contains formaldehyde (LTSF process) and which is carried out only with steam at sub-atmospheric pressure, or at a maximum temperature of 87 °C, respectively.
+Accordingly, this is not a form of gas sterilisation but of "condensation sterilisation" based on steam that contains formaldehyde (LTSF process) and which is carried out only with steam at sub-atmospheric pressure.